tapitalee/ghactions/README.md

-# ghactions
-Github Actions for Tapitalee
+## Github Actions for Tapitalee

+### setup-tapit

+Installs the pack and tapit CLI tools.

+### image-deploy

+For building your application and deploying it.